Lonetree Fit and Fabric Selection

 Fabric ranging from 7 to 10 ounces per square yard will provide structure for this design without being too stiff.
 If you plan on using a heavier fabric like waxed canvas, you can likely forgo all of the interfacing.
 Here are a few other fabrics in our shop that will work well:

 Because we know that sourcing coordinating zippers, snaps, and twill tape can be time consuming, we’ll be offering full kits soon!
 The first kits will be for an army green jacket, but I’d love to hear what other colors you would prefer.
 Leave a comment below and let us know!
-Anyone who has already purchased the Lonetree Jacket will be emailed a 15% off coupon code when the kits are available.

 And soon we’ll be showing you our testers’ photos and a few fun hacks you can use with this pattern.
 If you’ve already sewn up your Lonetree Jacket, show us your creation here!
 We can’t wait to see what you come up with.